bhisaac/5eFP/5eFP-SRD.md

 **_LEVEL_.** LEVEL equals the current level of play.
 LEVEL starts at 1 and increases over time to 7 as game objectives are completed.

-**_Obscuring Map Tiles_.** Obscuring map tiles are two-sided opaque map tiles that cover unexplored areas of a map or may represent areas of magical darkness.
+**_Obscuring Map Tiles_.** Obscuring map tiles are two-sided opaque map tiles that cover unexplored areas of a map or may represent areas of preternatural or magical darkness.

+> These opaque tiles represent the conflict on a personal and embodied level for those of us who struggle with a conflict or crisis in our lives.
+We reach out, take the opaqueness in our hand as a beloved friend, turn it over to determine whether or not it hid an encounter on its underside, and then return it to the supply of obscuring map tiles.

 **_Recall_.** A PC is transported back to the HQ map room after finishing a special Recall ritual completed outside of an encounter.
 PCs automatically Recall when the time marker reaches 0 (8 hours) after deploying onto the world map.
 A PC may only Recall once per game session.